 So, the gift became a curse.
 Cassandra suffered from seeing how others undervalued what was true.

 The feeling of being undervalued makes you feel inferior

-Some of them admit that they are too weak.
-They say that they cry over everything, that they are always the victims…
+Some of them admit they’re too weak.
+They say they cry over everything, they’re always the victims…

-But, there are also those who are mired in phrases like “that ship has sailed” or “they haven’t found a man to be by their side.”
+But, there are also those who shield themselves on phrases like “that ship has sailed” or “I haven’t found a man to be by my side.”

 All of this causes them to construct an identity that has dependency as a foundation.
 Their identity is also based on the search or approval, of others, a lack of self-esteem, and a tendency to feel responsible for everything.

 In large part, this is what happened to Cassandra in the myth.

 - She wanted the approval of others because of her predictions.
 But, they rejected her.

 - She wanted to save her loved ones from the misfortune that she told them about before.
 But they didn’t trust her.
 Because of this, she felt bad and her self-esteem fell.